-Medication that may be prescribed can include painkillers and antidepressants, and some people benefit from talking therapies such as counseling and CBT (cognitive behavioral therapy).
-However, perhaps the most effective treatment for many people with fibromyalgia is to make changes to their lifestyle.
+Medication that may be prescribed can include painkillers and antidepressants, and some people benefit from talking therapies such as counselling and CBT (cognitive behavioural therapy).
+However, perhaps the most effective treatment for many people with Fibromyalgia is to make changes to their lifestyle.

 Healthy eating is important, as is avoiding alcohol.
 Avoiding caffeine before going to bed can help towards reducing sleeping problems.
 Exercise has various benefits for people with FMS and should include both aerobic and strengthening exercises.
 Since people with the condition are frequently fatigued, it is important that any exercise programme is carefully tailored to their needs.

 Aerobic exercise may reduce pain and improve quality of life because it increases endurance, and this is thought to help patients to function better.
 Strengthening exercises should boost muscle power and this, in turn, enables people to function better, feel less fatigued and experience improvements in their general mood.